PetrKryslUCSD/MeshCore.jl/docs/src/index.md

 ## Reference manual

-The description of the types and of the functions.
+The reference description of the types and of the functions.

 ```@contents
 Pages = [